Skip to Content

 Common Pest Issues: Calathea Ornata

-The plant is prone to spider mites, and this is why it requires regular maintenance.
+The plant is prone to spider mites, so it requires regular maintenance.

 To get rid of these, you should clean the leaves regularly.
 Generally, a simple solution of water and dish soap sprayed on the leaves would be enough.
 You can then wipe the leaves to clean them and repeat the process after a few weeks.